Brad nailers are for finishing touches, as opposed to the finish nailers which do the real trim carpentry work.

 - Obviously, pneumatic nailers need an air compressor to work.
 So add the cost of the air compressor to the bill—a one time cost.

-- If you plan to accumulate the full range of nail guns, pneumatic is the least costly way—plus compressors are not really that expensive.
+- If you plan to accumulate the full range of nail guns, pneumatic is the least costly way—plus compressors are not really that expensive, and do more than drive tools.

 - All of the compressors we listed in our nail gun accessories post can run anything from one pin nailer up to two framing guns.

-- Working on a ladder with an air hose can be a drag…literally.
+- Working on a ladder with an air hose can drag you down…literally.

 - Most guns can shoot in two modes: sequential and bump mode…Read our posts on the nailers if you don’t know what this is.